 - Undertaking citizen science supported by Environmental Virtual Observatories.
 Based upon the narratives described above, we implemented a process of participatory data collection (citizen science) supported by technologies developed by the project.
 The aim of these technologies was to facilitate the creation of localised and tailored virtual environments for the distribution of processed data and information, and to encourage interaction between stakeholders (e.g., data producers and decision-makers).
 These solutions are referred to as Environmental Virtual Observatories (EVOs).

-- Fostering interaction and co-generation of knowledge with the Environmental Virtual Observatories (EVOs).
-The team developed methods to widen access to, and participation in, the local EVOs.
+- Fostering interaction and co-generation of knowledge with the Environmental Virtual Observatories.
+The team developed methods to widen access to, and participation in, the local Environmental Virtual Observatories.
 It focused explicitly on access for the rural poor beyond the internet, and developed specific criteria to evaluate such access.
 The suite of communications channels included automatically generated leaflets in the local language, community radios, and mobile phone applications.
 The team then developed criteria for the adoption and co-generation of knowledge through these media.